warewulf/warewulf/userdocs/contents/initialization.rst

 ================

-The Warewulf installation attempts to register the Warewulf service with Systemd, so it should be as easy to start/stop/check as any other Systemd service:
+The Warewulf installation attempts to register the Warewulf service with systemd, so it should be as easy to start/stop/check as any other systemd service:

 .. code-block:: console